 Transportation in Osh

-Transportation in Osh can be a bit confusing and tricky, despite the fact that the city is not as big as Bishkek.
-To make it as simple and clear as possible, I have outlined the general information about the transportation in, arond and from Osh city.
+Transportation in Osh can be a confusing, despite the city being not as big as Bishkek.
+To make things as simple and clear as possible, I have outlined the general information about the transportation in, arond and from Osh city.

 Table of Content

 Let’s make it simple.
-We assume that you are coming to Osh (I really hope you are).
+We assume you are coming to Osh (I hope you are).
 You may fly to Osh and land at the local international airport.
 You may also arrive by land from Uzbekistan by crossing the Dostuk/Dostlik checkpoint.
-Either ways, there are several option of getting to the city center (widely called as Aravanskaya).
-Major sights, the best hotels and restaurants are located at or not far from Aravanskaya.
-Here are the scenarios of your arrival:
+Either way, there are several options for getting to the city center (widely called as Aravanskaya).
+Major sights, as well as the best hotels and restaurants, are located at or not far from Aravanskaya.
+Here are the scenarios for your arrival:

-1. You just landed at the Osh airport
+- You just landed at the Osh International Airport

-3. You drove from Bishkek or any other location and arrived to the new or old Bus Station
+- You drove to Osh from Bishkek or any other location and arrived at the new or old Bus Station

 1. Osh Airport

-The Osh airport receives the flights dominantly from Bishkek and the Russia.
-The airport is not far from the city-center and there are several ways you can get from there to the city:
+The Osh airport receives flights, predominantly from Bishkek and Russia.
+The airport is not far from the city center and there are several ways you can get from there to the city:

-2. Public Transportation: Marshrutkas are the mini-buses that serve as one of the basic public transportation units.
-Right outside the airport there is a bus-stop.
-There you can wait for marshrutka 107 or 142.
+- Public Transportation: Marshrutkas are mini-buses that serve as one of the basic public transportation units.
+Right outside the airport, there is a bus stop.
+There you can wait for marshrutka 107.

 2. Dostuk/Dustlik Border-pass